cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 application as such (as is expected of generic decoders), or take some other type of action.

-A decoder that comes across a tag ({{tags}}) that it does not recognize, such as a tag that was added to the IANA registry after the decoder was deployed or a tag that the decoder chose not to implement, might issue a warning, might stop processing altogether, might handle the error and present the unknown tag value together with the contained data item to the application (as is expected of generic decoders), might ignore the tag and simply present the contained data item only to the application, or take some other type of action.
+A decoder that comes across a tag number({{tags}}) that it does not recognize, such as a tag number that was added to the IANA registry after the decoder was deployed or a tag number that the decoder chose not to implement, might issue a warning, might stop processing altogether, might handle the error and present the unknown tag number together with the enclosed data item to the application (as is expected of generic decoders), might ignore the tag and simply present the contained data item only to the application, or take some other type of action.